This is part four of a four-part series which began here.

 - Thank them again and remind them how and when their incentive will be sent.

-During the user-test, your job is to shut up and take notes furiously, you’ll likely find that ideas are popping into your head left, right and center as you see someone stumble through your site.
+During the user-test, your job is to shut up and take notes furiously, you’ll likely find that ideas are popping into your head left, right and

 Carrying out user-tests can seem daunting at first, but even if you outsource them to usertest.io, for example, after only a handful of tests, you’ll have a long list of ideas for improving your store—some of which you’ll be so excited about, you’ll literally want to stop everything until they’re implemented.